jni-rs/jni-rs/crates/jni/docs/macros/bind_java_type_3_advanced.md

 ### Disabling `catch_unwind`

-If you you want to allow your native method to abort on panic or you plan to handle panics yourself, you can disable the `catch_unwind` wrapper:
+If you want to allow your native method to abort on panic or you plan to handle panics yourself, you can disable the `catch_unwind` wrapper:

 ```rust,ignore